ifeimi/ifeimi.github.io/_pages/bookmark.md

 I am kind of experienced in video editting.
 I started in 2017, using [Adobe Premiere Pro](https://www.adobe.com/products/premiere.html) because my university provided free license for students.

 However, after graduation, Adobe softwares were no longer available for free.
 Then I switched to open-sourced [kdenlive](https://kdenlive.org/en/) in 2021, which I was not quite accustomed to actually.
-Therefore after I saw a recommendation of [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve) from [Mediastorm](https://space.bilibili.com/946974), I immediately started with it.
+Therefore after I saw a recommendation  from [Mediastorm](https://space.bilibili.com/946974), I immediately started with [DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve).
 The free version of DaVinci Resolve already offers more than enough functions for me.
 So I believe I will continue using it for a long time.

 I edit subtitiles with [Aegisub](https://aegisite.vercel.app/), and export videos with hard-coded subtitles using [ArcTime Pro](https://arctime.org/).